zhouyua3253/leovegas-code-testing/README.md

 ### [Online demo](https://code-testing-yumin.herokuapp.com)

 [The demo website](https://code-testing-yumin.herokuapp.com) is deployed to Heroku with Docker.
+It may take 10 - 15 seconds to load the website content due to Heroku cold start.

 ### CI/CD GitHub actions